 - Due to some unavoidable circumstances project may have time or cost overruns, where the baseline schedule or estimate shall be modified accordingly if required.

-- Project status is maintained in prescribed formats provided in the initiation phase and the same are updated & circulated on a timely basis to stakeholders of the project.
+- Project status is maintained in prescribed formats provided in the initiation phase, and the same is updated & circulated on a timely basis to stakeholders of the project.

 d.
 Project closure/completion

-- This is the final stage of project management where the destined goal is achieved by a project team within valid timelines, stipulated budget & quality.
+- This is the final stage of project management where a project team achieves the destined goal within valid timelines, stipulated budget & quality.

 - All the necessary closure records & reconciliations are completed and disclosed to stakeholders.

-- Based on the project experience various reports like project learning report, customer satisfaction report, etc. are prepared as a reference for future projects.
+- Based on the project experience, various reports like project learning reports, customer satisfaction reports, etc., are prepared as a reference for future projects.

 - Finally, the project is handed over to the customer by ensuring there is no stone unturned by closing all checklist points or by attending to snags raised by the customer.